rbart/guide-dog/README.md

 -   Change directory to the `PCL-1.6.0-Source` directory.
 -   Execute `mkdir build`.
 -   Change directory to `build`.
 -   Execute `cmake ..` and make sure that the visualization package will be built.
+You'll likely need to install other packages required by PCL.
 -   Execute `make openni_viewer`.
 -   Copy the .wav files under guide-dog/sonic-dog to 'build'.
 -   Execute `./bin/openni_viewer` to run Guide-Dog.